 When should I apply?

-If you are interested in SURF for Summer 2018, the deadline is Friday, March 23, 2018.
-Appointments to meet with the Director or Assistant Director of the URO to review proposals should be made no later than February 20, 2024.
+If you are interested in SURF for Summer 2019, the deadline is Friday, March 22, 2019.
+Appointments to meet with the Director or Assistant Directors of the URO to review proposals should be made no later than February 20, 2024.
 Faculty mentors will have a deadline of Sunday, February 25, 2024 to submit the letter of recommendation.

 There are two types of Proposals.
 Type I is designed for students who are in the Arts and Creative Humanities and covers research-based “making” proposals.
 All other students should submit Type II proposals.

-If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please schedule an appointment with Stephanie Wallach; Director of the URO, or Richelle Bernazzoli, Assistant Director of the URO .
+If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please schedule an appointment with Stephanie Wallach; Director of the URO; or Brittany Allison or Richelle Bernazzoli, Assistant Directors of the URO .